credativ/plutono/docs/sources/panels/visualizations/time-series/_index.md

 Time series panel is a robust visualization to plot time series data.
 It can render as a line, a path of dots, or a series of bars.
 This type of graph is versatile enough to display almost any time-series data.

-For Time series panel examples, refer to the Grafana Play dashboard [New Features in v7.4](https://play.grafana.org/d/nP8rcffGk/new-features-in-v7-4?orgId=1).
+For Time series panel examples, refer to the Plutono Play dashboard [New Features in v7.4](https://play.plutono.org/d/nP8rcffGk/new-features-in-v7-4?orgId=1).

 ## Data and field options